bccfilkom-be-archive/freepass-2023/README.md

 In this digital age, transparency and management of information is greatly needed, especially in the field of education.
 At some point, there is an investor who establishes a university, while the university requires a system for managing information from its students.

 This application is intended for university students to be able to access information provided by the university.
-To accomplish this quickly, BCC will need help.
-By this letter, we humbly invite you to join us on this journey to figure out the best solution.
-We cannot wait to see your ideas to overcome this problem.
+Developed in Golang gin backend framework and uses Mongodb as the database management service, mapped using mongo go models (mgm)

 ## Setup API Service and Container Image
 ```